 There is much information to be found on how to lose abdominal fat, flatten your stomach, or get six pack abs.
 Obtaining the stomach or abs of your dreams is not far out of reach.
 With the right program, it can be done no matter how much abdominal fat you may need to shed.
 There are all kinds of abdominal exercises to choose from.
 Certain ones will target particular or a combination of abdominal or core muscles:

 - Rectus abdominis.
 This muscle is the most popular.
 Running along the front wall of your abdomen, it is known as your "six-pack abs."
 They are used primarily for flexion, bending, and stability.

 - External obliques.
 This muscle is located along the sides and front of your abdomen.
 They are used mostly for flexion and rotation.

 - Internal obliques.
 On both sides, this muscle is located underneath the external obliques and running in the opposite direction.
 They are also used for flexion and rotation.

 - Transverse abdominis.
-Providing you with protection and stability, this muscle is located underneath both the external and internal obliques and also wraps around your spine.
-It is the deepest of all the abdominal muscles.
+Providing you with protection and stability, this muscle is located underneath both the external and internal obliques, along the front and sides of the abdominal wall.
+It also wraps around your spine and is the deepest of the abdominal muscle group.